 Councils are required to review their representation arrangements at least once every six years.
 This review must consider:

 Councils must follow the procedures set out in the Local Electoral Act 2001 when conducting their representation review.
 They should also follow the guidelines published by the Local Government Commission.

 The Local Electoral Act 2001 gives you the right to make a written submission to the Council on its proposed representation arrangements, as well as the right to be heard if you wish.
 You also have the right to appeal or object to any decisions on our representation arrangements.
 The Local Government Commission will then make a binding decision on the appeal.

 Further details on the matters that councils must consider in reviewing their membership and basis of election can be found in the Local Electoral Act 2001.
-The Council last conducted a review in 2012 for the 2013 local elections.
-Click here for more information on Council's last review.
+The Council last conducted a review in 2018 for the 2019 local elections.